KadirYorulmaz/TypescriptExpressStorageUnitTest/README.md

 ## preadded users and metrics
-THere are to preadded users
+There are two preadded users

 | Tables | username      | password     |